sbha/sentence_generator/README.md

 # sentence_generator

-Generate a sentence from based on the sample text.
+Generate a sentence based on a sample text.
 Sometimes they almost make sense.

 ## Usage
 ```r